daxAKAhackerman/testing-tor-network/README.md

 # Start by adding DAs
 # We need an agreement of 2/3 DAs to reach consensus, so we'll create 3 DAs
 # You can always add more, but if you want to go with less (for example 1), you'll have to add 'ConsensusParams AuthDirNumSRVAgreements=1' to docker/torrc.da and run make
-$ python cli/main.py containers add-da --count 3
+$ python cli/main.py container add-da --count 3

 # Let's add some relays
-$ python cli/main.py containers add-relay --count 5
+$ python cli/main.py container add-relay --count 5
-$ python cli/main.py containers add-exit --count 3
+$ python cli/main.py container add-exit --count 3

 # Nyx is installed on every container and the control port is configured, so we can use it to monitor your nodes
 # First, find the name of the node you want to monitor
-$ python cli/main.py containers list --filter "-da-"
+$ python cli/main.py container list --filter "-da-"

 # Then start Nyx
 $ docker exec -it testing-tor-da-00000000 nyx